cosmos/sp1-ics07-tendermint/README.md

 4. Run the Tendermint operator.

     To run the operator, you need to select the prover type for SP1.
 This is set in the `.env` file with the `SP1_PROVER` value (`network|local|mock`).
-    If you run the operator with the `network` prover, you need to provide your SP1 network private key in `.env`.
+    If you run the operator with the `network` prover, you need to provide your SP1 network private key with `SP1_PRIVATE_KEY=0xyourprivatekey` in `.env`.

     ```sh
     just operator